j-ggy/game/README.md

 ## Pet Logic

-A character can have an array of pets but can only summomn one active pet.
+A character can have an array of pets but can only summon one active pet.

 ## Spell Logic